vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####After throwing
 - Called after target method invocation throws an exception
 - Exception object being thrown from target method can be injected to the annotated method using `throwing` param
-- It will not stop exception from propagating, but can throw another exception
+- It will not stop exception from propagating but can throw another exception
 - Stopping exception from propagating can be achieved using @Around advice
 - @AfterThrowing(value="expression", throwing="paramName")